Things people should NOT do in their Personal Injury Cases

 Even though many people think, “Oh, everybody should just take care of themselves. “ That’s not the type of system we live in.
 I know if you live in the third world and you get hit by a car, you’re probably on your own because that person doesn’t carry insurance.
 You might get a bouquet of flowers or a home-cooked meal, which is great, but you won’t be getting your medical bills paid or you lost work paid for.
 I know many other countries have governmental benefits that can pay for these other elements of damages, but we don’t have those in the US.

 This is the system that we have.
 You can’t poo-poo it and say, “Everybody is always claiming somebody else is at fault for stuff.”
 Well, that’s because as responsible adults, we are supposed to carry insurance and that pays for the mistakes we make.
 Even though we live in an insurance-based system, the use of a qualified personal injury lawyer is often the only way to safely navigate the system.
 If you or someone you care about needs help with a serious traffic accident, reach out to our personal injury attorney team get a FREE case evaluation online now to see if we can help.
-We have earned a perfect five star rating on Yelp representing various types of vehicle accident clients in San Francisco, Los Angeles, San Jose and Oakland.
+We have earned a perfect five star rating on Yelp representing various types of vehicle accident clients all over California.